All Episodes

 He could be critical of U.S. policy.

-Reviewed favorably in the Washington Post by Hillary Clinton, who, like all of Kissinger's successors, drew on his counsel when she served as America's secretary of state.
+And to the last, he remained active in foreign policy discourse, writing a book called World Order, reviewed favorably in the Washington Post by Hillary Clinton, who, like all of Kissinger's successors, drew on his counsel when she served as America's Secretary of State.

-Arrest Henry Kissinger for more crimes!
+Arrest Henry Kissinger for Lord Crime!

-Arrest Henry Kissinger for more crimes!
+Arrest Henry Kissinger for Lord's Rights!

 Agitators continued hounding Kissinger, as at this Senate Armed Services Committee hearing in early 2015, prompting Senator John McCain, a Vietnam veteran, to defend the one-time architect of U.S. policy there.

-Get out of here, you low life scum.
+Get out of here, you low-life scum.

-I'd like to apologize for allowing such uh disgraceful behavior towards a man who served his country with the greatest distinction.
+I'd like to apologize for allowing such disgraceful behavior towards a man who served his country with the greatest distinction.

-Henry Kissinger engaged every major foreign policy crisis across six decades of service and commentary and strode the world stage with an authority and charisma matched by few other unelected figures in American history.
+Lifelong student of balance of power politics, acclaimed author of more than a dozen books, and embattled subject of dozens more, Henry Kissinger engaged every major foreign policy crisis across six decades of service and commentary and strode the world stage with an authority and charisma matched by few other unelected figures in American history.

 In Washington, Rich Edson, Fox News.